All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 washing machine

-If you always select cool 30°C quick wash
+If you always select cool 30°C - 40°C

-programme and only use Non-bio powder
+Quick-wash programmes and only use

-detergent, Liquid detergent, Liquid tablets
+Non-Bio detergent, Liquid detergent,

 or any other detergent that doesn’t contain